 Some costs associated with long-distance calls may be claimed made with primary reason emanating from daycare activities.
-For instance, they may be airtime expenses used for cellular calls that relate to business income – the expense if fully deductible.
-Also, if the business has leased a fax machine, only the percentage of its lease which affects the daycare business is deductible.
+For instance, there may be airtime expenses used for cellular calls that relate to business income.
+The expense is fully deductible.
+Also, if the business has leased a fax machine, only the percentage of its lease.
+Which affects the daycare business is deductible.
 However, if the daycare has bought the fax machine, the lease is not claimable.

 Internal Revenue Services.
 (2017).
 Publication 587 (2017), Business Use of Your Home.
 Accessed from https://www.irs.gov/publications/p587#en_US_2017_publink1000226376